 So how do we change that up?

 An obvious way is to shoot storm clouds which are usually dark and often a lot more detailed than their white counterparts.
+They also enhance the ominous atmosphere if that's your goal!
 People find storm photos compelling partly for those reasons.
-Clouds, in general, when they differ from the standard white fluffy type can be used for compelling far distance shots, so think of colour (such as that in the golden hour) or shape – things that can differentiate your skies from what people are expecting.
+Clouds, in general, when they differ from the standard white fluffy type can be used for compelling far distance shots, so think of color (such as that in the golden hour) or shape – things that can differentiate your skies from what people are expecting.

 Layering (as in the top photo) is another way to emphasise that far distance.
 Layered shots are always popular when done well.